BilionIevgen/currency_widget/README.md

+This is currency exchange widget.

-In the React project directory, you can run:
+In the  project directory, you can run:

 ### `npm install`
 To install all dependencies